The limitless First Incompleteness Theorem: The structure

-\section{The structure $\langle {\sf D_I}, \unlhd\rangle$}
+\section{The structure $\langle {\sf D_I}, \lhd\rangle$}

-The interpretation degree structure of r.e.~ theories interpreting $\mathbf{PA}$ is well known in the literature.
-However, the interpretation degree structure of essentially incomplete r.e.~ theories weaker than the theory $\mathbf{R}$ is much more complex.
-In this section, we examine all unanswered questions in \cite{Cheng20} and prove more results about the structure $\langle {\sf D_I}, \unlhd\rangle$.
+The interpretation degree structure of essentially incomplete RE theories weaker than the theory $\mathbf{R}$ is much more complex.
+In this section, we answer all questions proposed in \cite{Cheng20}, and prove more results about $\langle {\sf D_I}, \lhd\rangle$.